Hidden Springs Homestead may earn a commission for purchases made after clicking links on this page. Learn More.

 I get all giddy inside when they start showing up in the stores or at our little hometown vegetable stand.
-It means that fall season is here!
-Which brings on the holidays!!
+It means that the fall season is here, which brings on the holidays!!

-If you grow your own pumpkins this is fantastic!
-I don’t have the room to grow them so I buy mine from Ms. Thompson at the little vegetable stand in town.
-But no matter where you get yours, this pumpkin puree recipe is simple.
-You’ll be able to have a well stocked freezer for the fall season and holidays.
+If you grow your own pumpkins, this is fantastic!
+I don’t have the room to grow them, so I buy mine from Ms. Thompson at the little hometown vegetable stand down the road.
+But this pumpkin puree recipe is simple no matter where you get yours.
+You’ll be able to have a well-stocked freezer for the fall season and holidays.

-Making pumpkin puree in the oven is my favorite way, but if you prefer to do it without an oven, this can be done too.
+Making pumpkin puree in the oven is my favorite way, but this can be done too if you prefer to do it without an oven.
 My mother never used an oven to make it when I was growing up.
-She always cooked hers on the stove top.
+She always cooked hers on the stovetop.

-It is just much easier to peel once it has been cooked in the oven and I’m all for easy.
+It is much easier to peel once cooked in the oven, and I’m all for easy.
 The taste is exactly the same no matter which way you do it.

-My mother always used sugar pumpkins and Ms. Thompson recommends them as well.
-But, I do know all pumpkins can be made into puree, so if you want to try using the pumpkins you are using as fall porch decor, why not give them a try.
+My mother always used sugar pumpkins, and Ms. Thompson also recommends them.
+But I do know all pumpkins can be made into a puree, so if you want to try using the pumpkins you are using as fall porch decor, why not give them a try?
 It can’t hurt!